 What is Hazard Analysis and Hazard Vulnerability Tool?

 Hazard analysis identifies potential hazards and assesses the risk associated with them in a specific process, operation, or facility.
-The goal of hazard analysis is to evaluate the potential hazards to take steps to eliminate or control them and prevent accidents or incidents.
-This process is commonly used in food production, chemical manufacturing, and transportation.
+The goal of hazard risk assessment tool is to evaluate the potential hazards to take steps to eliminate or control them and prevent accidents or incidents.
+This process is commonly used in food production, chemical manufacturing, and transportation

 What is a Hazard Vulnerability Tool?